Agent Editor

 Improving the Agent in Next Iterations

-To change any agentic logic, update the Agent (and related) documents in the app model in Studio Pro and deploy the app to the cloud node again for the changes to take effect.
+To change any agentic logic, update the Agent documents (and related documents) in the app model in Studio Pro.
+Then deploy the app to the cloud node again so the changes can take effect.

-To return to historical agent versions, use version control to inspect previously committed states of the Agent document and related documents.
-This allows you to compare changes over time and restore an earlier configuration when needed.
+Use version control to view and restore previous agent versions.
+This lets you inspect earlier committed states of the Agent document and related documents, compare changes over time, and restore configurations as needed.

 Known Limitations